jmedia65/italianchat-kb/faq.md

 Resetting your password is simple:

-1. Go to the password reset page on ItalianChat.com
+1. Go to the password reset page on ItalianChat
 2. Enter your email address
 3. Check your inbox for a password reset link
 4. Click the link and follow the prompts to create a new password